 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Rooms||3 bedrooms, 3 bathrooms of which 1 Family bathrooms, 1 En suites and 1 Shower rooms|

 |Furniture||Single beds (2), Double beds (2), Dining seats for 6, Lounge seats for 6|

 |Further details indoors|

 At Saltaire we've tried to ensure that our guests are provided with all that they require for a very comfortable and relaxing stay.
-Please contact us should you wish to check on any specifics which you might require.
+Please contact us if you should wish to check on any specifics which you might require.